This page offers advice to clergy who become governors because of their church office.

 All nominees, whether new or continuing, must complete and submit a foundation governor application form, which will be sent from the DBE office.

-If for any reason a clergyperson is unable or unwilling to take up an ex-officio governorship, it is the responsibility of the archdeacon to appoint a replacement or substitute ex-officio foundation governor at a school.
-This situation needs to be bought to the Archdeacon's attention, via the Diocesan Director of Education.
-It is acceptable for the clergy member or the school to suggest a suitable person who is willing to fulfil this role to the Diocesan Director of Education.
+If for any reason a clergyperson is unable to take up an ex-officio governorship or feels that their skills are best placed elsewhere, it is the responsibility of the archdeacon to appoint a replacement or substitute ex-officio foundation governor at a school.
+This situation needs to be brought to the Archdeacon's attention, via the Deputy Diocesan Director of Education as soon as possible.
+It is acceptable for the clergy person or the school to suggest a suitable person who is willing to fulfil this role to the Archdeacon.

 The relationship with the headteacher

-Key to having a successful church school is developing a good relationship with the Headteacher and indeed all who work in the school.
-The nature of the relationship will depend on the role as governor, Clergy member, Chair, or maybe a combination of all 3.
+Key to having a successful church school is developing a good relationship with the headteacher and indeed all who work in the school.
+This can be built up through regular visits and offering support for the school in ways other than governance.

 Financial implication of the church to the school